Overview: About Stanford's Chart of Accounts

 For a text version of the above graphic describing the Grants Accounting (i.e. PTAEO) and General Ledger (i.e., PFOO) account structure, click here.

-Each expenditure transaction that is entered in Oracle Financials (e.g., purchase requisitions, reimbursements, PCard verifications, etc.), each transaction in iJournals, and each deposit at the University Cashier's Office requires a code with the correct PTAEO or PFOO account segments.
+Each expenditure transaction that is entered in Oracle Financials (e.g., purchase requisitions, expense reports / reimbursements, PCard verifications, etc.), each transaction in iJournals, and each deposit at the University Cashier's Office requires a code with the correct PTAEO or PFOO account segments.

 There are many Projects, Tasks, and Awards (i.e. Funds) used at Stanford.
 Some funds are restricted and can only be used for certain types of activities.
 Other funds are designated for a particular purpose and must be tracked as such.
 Expenditure Types and Object Codes help track money coming in and out of a fund and determine whether or not a fund is being used appropriately.
 It is important to understand the rules and restrictions related to the funds you use in order to accurately record revenue and expenditures transactions.